Parvseth/MapitaiProject/README.md

          If the sizes of charged bodies are very small compared to the distances between them, we treat them ...
           → Detected keywords: tan
+         📝 Concepts: Trigonometric Functions

+   ALL THE 20 QUESTIONS ARE SIMILARLY DEALT AND THE ANALYSIS IS DONE

-         📝 Concepts: Trigonometric Functions and all the 20 questions are shown here similarly ....
-FOLLOWED BY ANALYSIS 📊 CONCEPT DISTRIBUTION ANALYSIS - PHYSICS
+      📊 CONCEPT DISTRIBUTION ANALYSIS - PHYSICS
       ==================================================
       Total unique concepts found: 12